‘RHOC’ Star Meghan King Edmonds’ Husband Jim Reunites With Son Hart Amid Nanny Scandal

 As The Inquisitr previously reported, Meghan told Us Weekly magazine on Monday that Jim hadn’t seen their kids since their split and insisted that his failure to spend time with them had nothing to do with her.

-Jim and Meghan parted ways last month after he filed for divorce after being accused of allegedly cheating on Meghan with one of their nannies, which both he and the nanny denied.
+Jim and Meghan parted ways last month when he filed for divorce after being accused of allegedly cheating on Meghan with one of their nannies, which both he and the nanny denied.

 Meghan went on to say that while her daughter Aspen was very aware of her father’s absence, she appeared to be more concerned with the reason her iPad wasn’t working.
 As Meghan explained, Jim reported the device stolen after their split in an effort to remove all information from it until he was able to get it back in his possession.